Triumph to tragedy in Gore Guineas

 Raced by his breeders Grant Midgley and Stephanie Rathgen, Mackenzie Lad lined up in 13 races for three wins, seven placings and more than NZD$104,000 in stakes.

 “It sometimes happens to the really good ones because they try so hard,” Pitman said.
 “He was a pretty special horse.
 The only time he ever finished worse than fourth was when he was sixth in the 2000 Guineas from a wide run.
-We had been working our way towards the Levin Classic (1600m) at Trentham in March, that was how highly we thought of him, but unfortunately it's not to be.
-It's a tough one to take.”
+We had been working our way towards the (1600m) at in March, that was how highly we thought of him, but unfortunately it’s not to be.
+It’s a tough one to take.”